oelin/valkyrie/README.md

 [**Features**](#features) | [**Getting Started**](#getting-started) | [**Examples**](https://github.com/oelin/constrictor/tree/main/examples)

 Constrictor provides a lightweight implementation of validated types for Python.
-A validated type is an *immutable* type for which every instance satisfies a predciate $P(\cdot)$.
-This holds true so long as $P(\cdot)$ is a pure function.
+A validated type is an *immutable* type for which every instance satisfies a deterministic predciate $P(\cdot)$.

 ```python
 from dataclasses import dataclass